Natural and legal persons can open a bank account in Estonia and enjoy a straightforward process.

-Businessmen who want to open a bank account in Estonia should know that there are several types of bank accounts individuals and legal entities can open in this country.
+Businessmen who want to open a bank account in Estonia in 2023 should know that there are several types of bank accounts individuals and legal entities can open in this country.
 The main types of accounts are:

 What commissions you must pay in order to open a bank account in Estonia?

 In order to open a bank account in Estonia, the owners of a company must pay the following types of commissions: